-As of 31 December 2014, the Group had outstanding interest-bearing bank and other borrowings of approximately HK\$13 million (2013: HK\$117 million), which were secured by legal charges on the Group's certain investment properties in Hong Kong and certain equity investments and available-for-sale investments.
-Taking into account the total liquid assets of approximately HK\$444 million and total interestbearing bank and other borrowings of approximately HK\$13 million, the Group was debt-free as at 31 December 2014.
+As of 31 December 2015, the Group had outstanding interest-bearing bank and other borrowings of approximately HK\$264 million (2014: HK\$13 million), which were secured by legal charges on the Group's certain investment properties in Hong Kong and certain equity investments.
+Taking into account the total liquid assets of approximately HK\$670 million and total interest bearing bank and other borrowings of approximately HK\$264 million, the Group was debt-free as at 31 December 2015.